become a member

 the 8th IFSO 2022 Registry Report

-Download here the 8th IFSO 2022 Registry Report
+Download here the 8th IFSO 2023 Registry Report

 In my role as the current President of the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) it is my honor, and as a bariatric surgeon for 30 years, it is my pleasure to introduce the eighth IFSO Global Registry Report 2023.

-The data below were collected from 480,970 Metabolic and Bariatric Surgeries (MBS) that were performed in 24 countries and from 2 regional registries representing 81.4% of known registries.
+The data were collected from 502.150 Metabolic and Bariatric Surgeries (MBS) that were performed in 24 countries and from 2 regional registries representing 81.4% of known registries.
 During the past year we welcomed new members including Azerbaijan, Iran, and South Korea.
 Unfortunately, Argentina, Spain, and Taiwan contributed to the 7th but not the 8th Registry.
 In addition, this was the second report to contain only aggregated information.

 The data collected is extremely rich for several reasons.
 First, it was collected from almost 500,000 patients worldwide.
 That creates significant subject diversity, so that the collected data are an extremely accurate portrayal of the current practice of MBS.
 In addition, the volume of collected data increases yearly perpetually increasing the value of the registry.
 Furthermore, the collected data enables IFSO and others to be able to understand current patterns in the field, for example, the types of procedure being performed, changes in procedure volumes, patient selection, and patient access to care.
 Lastly, the collected data are invaluable for conducting clinical research which may affect the popularity of the current MBS procedures, reduce the incidence of perioperative adverse events, improve the long term results of surgery, and welcome endoscopic procedures further improving patient access to care.